Marie Curie: Life in Paris

 Their mutual passion for science brought them increasingly closer, and they began to develop feelings for one another.
 Eventually, Pierre proposed marriage, but at first Skłodowska did not accept as she was still planning to go back to her native country.
 Curie, however, declared that he was ready to move with her to Poland, even if it meant being reduced to teaching French.
 Meanwhile, for the 1894 summer break, Skłodowska returned to Warsaw, where she visited her family.
 She was still labouring under the illusion that she would be able to work in her chosen field in Poland, but she was denied a place at Kraków University because of sexism in academia.
-A letter from Pierre convinced her to return to Paris to pursue a Ph.D.
+A letter from Pierre convinced her to return to Paris to pursue a PhD.
 At Skłodowska's insistence, Curie had written up his research on magnetism and received his own doctorate in March 1895; he was also promoted to professor at the School.
 A contemporary quip would call Skłodowska "Pierre's biggest discovery".

 On 26 July 1895, they were married in Sceaux; neither wanted a religious service.
-Curie's dark blue outfit, worn instead of a bridal gown, would serve her for many years as a laboratory outfit.
+Marie's dark blue outfit, worn instead of a bridal gown, would serve her for many years as a laboratory outfit.
 They shared two pastimes: long bicycle trips and journeys abroad, which brought them even closer.
 In Pierre, Marie had found a new love, a partner, and a scientific collaborator on whom she could depend.